 21. Baker College

 Baker College offers an MBA in Cloud Security Risk Management that is available online 100%.
-Baker College’s best risk management masters programs have been recognized by OnlineMBAToday.com.
-Students enrolled in Baker College’s risk management degree program may apply for an accelerated curriculum track, savings many months of study for those who are eligible.
-Degree candidates must complete 39 credit hours in cloud security, risk management, vulnerability management, human behavior in organizations, cloud policy, and review, plus statistics for managers, to name a few.
+Students enrolled in the risk management degree program may apply for an accelerated curriculum track, savings many months of study for those who are eligible.
+Degree candidates must complete 39 credit hours in cloud security, risk management, vulnerability management, human behavior in organizations, cloud policy, and also statistics for managers.

-Baker College was established as a junior business college in 1911.
-The college operates several other satellite academic centers through Michigan’s lower peninsula.
-Baker College’s urban campus covers more than 50 acres and serves more than 34,000 students.
-Baker College operates the Midwest Culinary Institute of Michigan.
+Baker College started as a junior business college in 1911.
+The college operates several other satellite academic centers throughout Michigan’s lower peninsula.
+Baker’s urban campus covers more than 50 acres and serves more than 34,000 students.
+In addition, it is home to the Midwest Culinary Institute of Michigan.

 Degree: MBA in Cloud Security Risk Management